hydra3333/Raspberry_Pi_5_Poor_Mans_NAS_Media_Server/README.md

 https://forums.raspberrypi.com/viewtopic.php?t=302752

 ## ESSENTIAL: Prepare disks: security, disk volume labels, folder structures, files
-Assuming we have USB3 disks formatted as NTFS on PCs (often used to create media files) we need to prepare every disk to appear and behave in a consistent way.
+Assuming we have USB3 disks formatted as NTFS
+(since Windows PCs are often used to create media files, and WIndows only really likes disks formatted as NTFS) we need to prepare every disk to appear and behave in a consistent way.

 For every disk, change it's volume label to be like `DISK1` through to `DISK8`.